 - 2 matching results, either 2 passes or 2 failures, is interpreted as a "consensus" result.
 When two testers successfully execute a step in a browser and answer with a 'yes', this step is deemed as having "passed".
 If two testers fail the same step by answering 'no', that step and the test as a whole in that browser will be judged as having "not passed/failed".

 - For 3 conflicting failures, if 3 testers fail a test at 3 different steps, then the test result is deemed to not have passed.
-If this were Simple Vote, the system would wait until 2 matching results came up, which typically translates into longer run times.

 - The test results page will show multiple "X"s on a test that failed at multiple steps.
 This will indicate where testers failed a test which leads to the overall failure.